 4. Tying Silk Thread

 In traditional Chinese culture, the five colors “green, red, white, black, and yellow”, which symbolize five directions and elements, are regarded as auspicious colors.
 It was once a very popular custom to tie five-colored silk threads to the arms on the Dragon Boat Festival.
 But now it developed into many beautiful ornaments, such as long-life thread, long-life lock, sachet, and so on.
 The production is becoming more and more exquisite and it has become a unique folk art of the Dragon Boat Festival.

 It is also said that on the first rainy day after the Dragon Boat Festival, the river will wash away the plague and disease if you cut off the multicolored thread and throw it in the rain, which means that it can fight against disasters, thus bring you a year of good luck.

-In the form of antithesis, the game entails participants reporting names of the flowers and grass to each other, which makes people enjoy the fun of learning knowledge of plant and literature.
-In the case of children, they hook each other with their petioles, and the one who first breaks the others leave to win.
+In the form of antithesis, the game entails participants reporting the names of the flowers and grass to each other, which makes people enjoy the fun of learning knowledge of plants and literature.
+In the case of children, they hook each other up with their petioles, and the one who first breaks the others leaves to win.

-Nowadays, flying kites has become a normal recreational game for people to play, especially the kids.
+Nowadays, flying kites has become a normal recreational game for people to play, especially kids.
 Bathing in warm sunlight in the spring is quite relaxing and pleasant.
-It has also been revolved into a popular parent-child activity as it is quite interesting and intellectual for kids.
+It has also evolved into a popular parent-child activity as it is quite interesting and intellectual for kids.